Kasui92/omarell/README.md

 As a fork of Omakub, Omarell welcomes contributions that extend existing functionality without compromising compatibility with the base project.

-If you want to contribute to Omakub core features, visit the [official Omakub repository](https://github.com/basecamp/omakub).
+If you want to contribute to Omakub core features, visit the [official repository](https://github.com/basecamp/omakub).